Lower Back Pain After Cleaning House

 - Don’t reach far.
 Instead, move around the table cleaning just the spot right in front of you.

-- Squat instead bending.
+- Squat instead of bending.
 If there is no place to sit down then use a slight squat movement instead of bending to get down to the level you need to be at.

 6// Avoid Lower Back Pain From Doing Laundry